supersu-man/apkupdater-library/README.md

 If you also release APK files with every new release on GitHub just like me, this could be a very useful Library.

 # Requirements
-- Your App Version name in Gradle and your release Tag version on GitHub needs to be same (adding 'v' is optional in GitHub Tag version).
+- Your App Version name in Gradle and your release Tag version on GitHub needs to be SAME (adding 'v' is optional in GitHub Tag version).

 Gradle:
 ```
-versionName "1.0"
+versionName "X.Y"
 ```
 GitHub Tag version for release:
 ```
-v1.0 or 1.0
+vX.Y or X.Y
 ```
 - Add these lines in top level build.gradle
 ```